Accessibility Guide for your visit to Poble Espanyol

 There are four different menu options.
 They offer the Flamenco & drink, or you can choose for the Flamenco Tapas dinner, with various typical small Spanish dishes composed by the chef.
 Furthermore, you can have the Carmen Flamenco dinner, which consists of more intricate dishes, based on traditional Spanish food.
 And lastly, there is a Star evening menu, for the most demanding tastes, combining the best recipes with the most harmonious wines.

 To make sure there are enough tables available, it is vital to reserve your seat in advance and let them know that you are coming with a wheelchair user.

 At the entrance of the restaurant is a small step.
-However, when you arrive, the staff places a ramp at the entrance.
-Inside there is another small step, where they also place a ramp to allow access.
+However, when you arrive, the staff places a ramp at the door.
+Inside there is another small step, where they also put a ramp to allow access.
 The show area is entirely flat, and the seating for the wheelchair users are near the stage.
 Therefore, the best view guaranteed.
-In addition, the venue has wheelchair-accessible toilets.
+Besides, the venue has wheelchair-accessible toilets.

 Accessibility Poble Espanyol

-There are various bars and restaurants right across the main entrance, accessible by means of a large ramp.
-In the center of the village there are some small bars, however here the accessibility is more limited.
+There are various bars and restaurants right across the main entrance, accessible through a large ramp.
+In the center of the village, there are some small bars, however here, the accessibility is more limited.

 How to get there?

 El Poble Espanyol is located on the famous mountain Montjuïc, right next to Plaza España.
 To get to the village, you can take public transport.
 The bus lines 13, 23, and 150 all go to the bus stop right at Poble Espanyol and are fully wheelchair accessible.
 When you prefer to take the metro, your stop is at station Plaza d’España.
 To learn more about the accessibility of the subway in Barcelona, click here.
 From your stop at Plaza d’España, it is about 20 minutes’ (st)roll to the main entrance of the village.
 Keep in mind that the road towards the town is pretty steep.